Comprehensive Notes on Andrew Ng’s Machine Learning Course

 If use softmax for binary classification, it is same as sigmoid activation.

-For digit recognition prolem, use softmax as output layer, and use 10 neutron to form the output layer.
+For digit recognition problem, use softmax as output layer, and use 10 neutron to form the output layer.

 model.compile(loss=SparseCategoricalCrossEntropy(from_logits=True))